Control engineering: Careers

-According to a Control Engineering survey, most of the people who answered were control engineers in various forms of their own career.
-There are not very many careers that are classified as "control engineer," most of them are specific careers that have a small semblance to the overarching career of control engineering.
+There are not very many careers that are classified as "control engineer", most of them are specific careers that have a small semblance to the overarching career of control engineering.
 A majority of the control engineers that took the survey in 2019 are system or product designers, or even control or instrument engineers.
 Most of the jobs involve process engineering or production or even maintenance, they are some variation of control engineering.